mzazon/awesome-cloud-projects/gcp/multi-modal-ai-content-generation-composer-vertex-ai-agent-development-kit/multi-modal-ai-content-generation-composer-vertex-ai-agent-development-kit.md

    echo "✅ Cloud Composer environment created successfully"
    ```

-   The Composer environment is now operational with Apache Airflow 2.9, providing a robust foundation for orchestrating AI agents.
+   The Composer environment is now operational with the latest Apache Airflow version, providing a robust foundation for orchestrating AI agents.
 This managed service handles infrastructure scaling, security patching, and high availability while allowing you to focus on defining intelligent workflows that coordinate content generation across multiple modalities.

-2. **Install Agent Development Kit and Dependencies**:
+2. **Install Dependencies for Multi-Agent Framework**:

-   The Vertex AI Agent Development Kit (ADK) is Google's latest framework for building production-ready multi-agent systems announced at Cloud Next 2025.
-ADK simplifies agent development by providing built-in session management, memory persistence, tool integration, and deterministic orchestration controls that are essential for enterprise content generation workflows.
+   Modern multi-agent systems require specialized libraries for agent coordination, session management, and AI model integration.
+This step configures the Composer environment with the necessary Python packages for building production-ready agent systems that can handle complex content generation workflows while maintaining type safety and error handling.

    ```bash
    # Get Composer environment details for dependency installation